JustAman62/open-f1/README.md

   - Interval to driver in front
   - Gap to leader
   - Gap [between a selected driver](#using-a-cursor-to-display-relative-gap-for-a-specific-driver) and all other drivers (useful for monitoring pit windows)
+- [Pit Stop Strategy](#tyre-stint--strategy) gives you at-a-glance information about all the drivers strategies
 - [Race Control](#race-control-page) messages including investigations, penalties, lap deletions, and weather
 - [Driver Tracker](#driver-tracker) shows the position of selected drivers on a live track map
 - Lap-by-lap [Timing History](#using-a-cursor-to-view-timing-history-by-lap) to observe gaps over time